alisheraxmedov/langchain-practice/README.md

 - **Separation of Concerns**: Config, Core, Services are isolated.
 - **Modern Python**: Uses Pydantic, Type Hinting, and LCEL.
 - **Production Ready**: Concepts can be adapted for real-world deployment.

+## 📄 License
+This project is open-source and available under the terms of the [MIT License](LICENSE).